MicrosoftDocs/quantum-docs/articles/optimization-problem.md

 job = solver.submit(problem)
 ```

-The result will be returned back as a json.
+The result will be returned back as a JSON.
 You may continue to serialize, download and deserialize problems as before.
 One breaking change has been introduced in the deserialize method of the Problem class.
 The parameter **problem_as_json** has been renamed to **input_problem**.